Bert-Proesmans/windows/README.md

 1. Relocate user libraries to other persisted disk
     1. (manually) open each library (documents, music, videos, images) and point them to the corresponding folders on the other disk
 1. TODO !!
 Setup locally managed [mobile device management (MDM)](https://github.com/Bert-Proesmans/simple_mdm)
-1. Plug in network
-1. Perform windows activation
 1. TO DEPRECATE !!
 Run scripts to configure computer (see .ps1 scripts)
     * The point is to have a single configuration file that is enforced by the local MDM server
+1. Verify (and change) computer name
+1. Verify (and change) logical drive letters
+1. Restart if necessary
+1. Plug in network
+1. Perform windows activation
 1. Proceed to install and configure software/software updates (see winget_install.ps1)
 1. Remove Administrator group membership for everyday user account
-1. Apply windows updates
+1. Apply windows updates (if any)
 1. Restart computer
 1. DONE